 Warrior Rising’s business creation process has several phases, taking you from an entrepreneur with a great idea to an educated small business owner with a fully funded startup.

-2. Selection: Take part in a more in-depth interview to assess your candidacy for the program.
+To be considered, you’ll need to fill out an application and validate your information through a meeting over the phone.
+Then you’ll take part in a more in-depth interview to assess your candidacy for the program.

 - Your business’s impact on the military community